Shivam1303/Shivam1303/README.md

-# Hey folks! 👋
+# Hey folks!

-Software Dev building cool and high-performance applications!
+Software Dev building cool applications!

 ### 🚀 What I Do
 - **Optimizing web performance** for a seamless user experience.